AMWA-TV/bcp-002-02/docs/Overview.md

 #### Product

-The name given by the Manufacturer for the NMOS Node or Device, e.g. "Widget Pro".
+The name given by the Manufacturer for the Asset, e.g. "Widget Pro".
 Again, Devices might be different products to their enclosing Node.

 #### Instance Identifier

-Further distinguishes Nodes and Devices that have the same Product name.
+Further distinguishes Assets that have the same Product name.

-For a hardware Node or Device this is the serial number assigned by the Manufacturer, e.g. "XYZ123-456789".
+For a hardware Asset this is the serial number assigned by the Manufacturer, e.g. "XYZ123-456789".

-For a virtual or containerised Node or Device this could be an identifier provided by the manufacturer or by dynamic provisioning.
+For a virtual or containerised Asset this could be an identifier provided by the manufacturer or by dynamic provisioning.

 #### Function

 The name of the function implemented by a Device within its Node, for example "UHD Decoder 01".

+> TODO: add more examples

-## Tagging Distinguishing Information (normative)
+## Tagging Distinguishing Information

 Node implementations MUST indicate Distinguishing Information using `asset` tags as defined in the [NMOS Parameters Registers][NPR-TAGS-ASSET] as follows.